-Whenever charges or appeals are pending, the student (s) charged, unless temporarily suspended, continue (s) to have the same rights and privileges accorded other students.
+Whenever charges or appeals are pending, the student(s) charged, unless temporarily suspended, continue(s) to have the same rights and privileges accorded other students.
 However, grades or diplomas may be withheld pending final determination of the charges; a current transcript will be issued at the request of the student, but it may contain the notation "Disciplinary Charges Pending" on the face of it.

-Within the Center System, implementation of disciplinary procedures can occur at two levels.
+Implementation of disciplinary procedures can occur at two levels.
 Because the point of primary contact by the student is at a specific Center, most conduct matters are dealt with there.
-The Chancellor's Office may become involved, however, as the result of an appeal.
+The Executive Dean's Office may become involved, however, as the result of an appeal.

-Rights to access to student education records
+Rights of access for student education records